-At Linnaeus we are aware that making that transition can be intimidating so a new scheme, the Post Registration Programme (PRP) is being piloted across a number of multi-disciplinary sites.
+At Linnaeus we are aware that making that transition can be intimidating so a new scheme, the Post Registration Programme (PRP) is now running from a number of our multi-disciplinary referral practices.

 Alongside additional qualifications, in-house training is provided and there is ample opportunity to learn in all our multi-disciplinary referral practices.
 Other qualifications could involve you exploring a certain area, for example feline nursing and becoming an advocate for this.